pgiacalo/PCB_Reverse_Engineering_Tool/README.md

 - **Load PCB images** from multiple layers and overlay them with precise alignment
 - **Annotate components, traces, vias, pads, power nodes, and ground connections** directly on your PCB photos
 - **Transform and align images** with pixel-perfect precision using move, rotate, scale, and perspective correction tools
-- **🔍 Trace signal paths through multi-layer PCBs** - The tool provides a **virtual PCB x-ray**, enabling you to easily visualize and follow signal paths across multiple layers by overlaying top and bottom images with adjustable transparency
+- **Trace signal paths through multi-layer PCBs** - The tool provides a **virtual PCB x-ray**, enabling you to easily visualize and follow signal paths across multiple layers by overlaying top and bottom images with adjustable transparency
 - **Document your analysis** with comprehensive annotations and notes
 - **AI-powered features** to automatically extract component information from datasheet PDFs